Org-mode: Org-babel

 As of June 2021, org-babel directly supports more than 70 programming languages or programmable facilities, more than 20 other tools being usable via contributed packages or drivers.

 Integration

 Org Mode has some features to export to other formats, and other systems have some features to handle org-mode formats.
 Further, a full-featured text editor may have functions to handle wikis, personal contacts, email, calendars, and so on; because org-mode is simply plain text, these features could be integrated into org-mode documents as well.

 From org-mode, add-on packages export to other markup format such as MediaWiki (org-export-generic, org-export), to flashcard learning systems implementing SuperMemo's algorithms (org-drill, org-learn).

-Outside of org-mode editors, org markup is supported by the GitLab and GitHub code repositories, the JIRA issue tracker, Pandoc, and others.
+Outside of org-mode editors, org markup is supported by the GitLab, GitHub and Gitea code repositories, the JIRA issue tracker, Pandoc and others.

-Export Examples
+Export examples

 Org supports exporting to a variety of formats.
 Below you may find examples of Org fragments exported to a number of formats.

 Other formats are supported by dedicated packages.